 There’s no denying my heart is in many ways in Europe.
 From the moment I stepped foot on the continent to my first time biting into a croissant in Le Marais, there are so many times I have scattered pieces of my heart around this continent.
 And I’m convinced Europe is always calling me home.
 But as for the most beautiful cities in Europe, I can’t pick just a few.

 Europe is full of fascinating cities.
-From capitals like Budapest and Prague to the smaller cities of Verona and Bruges.
+From capital cities like Budapest and Prague to the smaller cities of Verona and Bruges.
 There are so many defining moments and “aha!” moments I’ve had on my solo adventures across Europe.
 If you’re anything like me and seek out the best, you’ve come to the right place.
 This is my definitive list for the most beautiful cities in Europe.

 1. Florence, Italy